thayton/thayton.github.io/_drafts/puppeteer.md

  * Go back to the first page of results in order to reset the pager.
 Once the
  * first page link is clicked and becomes the current page the page 1 link will
  * appear inside of <span>1</span>.
 So we can determine once page 1 has finished
- * loading by wait inguntil page 1 appears inside of this span.
+ * loading by waiting until page 1 appears inside of this span.
  *
  * Note that there might not be a page 1 link because there was only one page of
  * results.
 In that case the page will still show up as <span>1</span> element.